frhumphries/stedwardwebsite/content/pages/live.md

   - ALL Masses in May will be live-stream unless otherwise indicated, BUT after May, only Masses which are indicated will be live-streamed.
   - Daily Masses will be offered at 9:00a, not 9:15a.
   - When the Legacy Nursing Home (AKA The Olive Branch) reopens for Public Mass, the Thursday will take place there.
-  - NOTE: each week for the month or so will be different, so please take a close look at the schedule.
+  - NOTE: each week for the next month or so will be different, so please take a close look at the schedule.
   - THANK YOU for you patience with us and for your cooperation!

-Further information from Archbishop Aymond regarding the re-opening of Public Masses is available at [DioceseAlex.org](http://www.diocesealex.org).
+Further information from Archbishop Aymond and Bishop Marshall regarding the re-opening of Public Masses is available at [DioceseAlex.org](http://www.diocesealex.org).

 ## Schedule

-- Tuesday May 12
-  - 9:15a Holy Mass
-  - 11:00a COVID-Catechism (The Book of Revelation pt III)
 - Wednesday May 13
   - 8:30a _Fr Chris Decker's Mass from Livonia_ (on [Youtube](https://www.youtube.com/catholicunderground))
   - 9:15a Holy Mass (Traditional Latin Form) - Our Lady of Fatima
+  - 11:00a COVID-Catechism (The Book of Revelation pt III)
 - Thursday May 14
   - 9:15a Holy Mass
-  - 11:00a COVID-Catechism (The Book of Revelation pt IV)
 - Friday May 15
-  - 9:15a Holy Mass
+  - 9:15a Holy Mass (_in future, Friday Mass at 5:30p_)
-  - 12:00p DriveThru Confessions
+  - 12:00p DriveThru Confessions (_future confessions in the Church_)
 - Saturday May 16
+  - 9:15a Holy Mass (_in future, only First Saturday morning Mass_)
   - 5:30p Holy Mass

 --

 - Sunday May 17
   - 9:00a Holy Mass
+  - 11:15a Holy Mass @St Theresa, Delhi
 - Monday May 18
   - _In an effort to get back to a normal schedule, no public Mass will be scheduled on Mondays.
 Fr.
 Ryan usually offers a private Mass around 9am.
 If he decides to live-stream or invite public attendance, it will be posted on his own twitter profile [@FrHumphries](https://www.twitter.com/frhumphries) and the parish facebook page [Facebook.com/StEdwardTallulah](https://www.Facebook.com/StEdwardTallulah)._
 - Tuesday May 19
   - 9:00a Holy Mass
-  - 11:00a COVID-Catechism
+  - 11:00a COVID-Catechism (The Book of Revelation pt IV)
 - Wednesday May 20
   - 9:00a Holy Mass
 - Thursday May 21